Before I delve into this (ridiculously delicious) recipe, I want to talk to you about chocolate:

 Look, I’m not going to name any particular brands here.
 I don’t want to wake up to a freshly-dry-cleaned suit for defamation.
 All I want to say is that you should be careful when you pick a chocolate-flavored protein powder because, well… if you end up picking a bad one to act as the primary source of chocolate in your life, you’ll eventually forget what chocolate actually tastes like.

 This doesn’t HAVE to happen to you though.
 You CAN actually do something to prevent ending up with a tub of faux-chocolate ‘chocolate’ protein powder.
 You know, the kind that tastes ashen, bland, saw-dusty, and a bit like… foot?
-Like ‘traces of foot’ – as if the powder had been pressed by foot (kind of like grapes in the old days of wine-making )?
+Like ‘traces of foot’ – as if the powder had been pressed by foot.

 There are two things you can do: